Brzozova/brzozova.github.io/index.md

 ## About me

-I'm self-taught passionate about IT world, but above all I'm interested in Python and IT security field.
+I'm self-taught passionate about IT world, but above all I'm interested in Python and cyber security.
 I started with relational databases and SQL.
 Then I took part in JavaScript workshops organized by `Girls.js` to discover I prefer to write a code.
-After workshops I join to local organisation called `Code for Poznań`, where I was able to complete Django workshops.
-Since April '18 i cooperate with `Code for Poznań`.
-I am also a mentor at `DjangoGirls` workshops in August '18.
+After workshops I join to local organisation called `Code for Poznań`, where I was able to complete Django workshops and start to develope.
+I was also a mentor at `DjangoGirls` workshops in August '18.

 I have over 6 years of experience in several fields such as automotive, e-commerce, financial, pharmaceutic.